The ancient healing practice of Ayurveda is thriving in India. Locals and tourists head to the resorts of Kerala. Find out which one is right for you.

 Ayurveda is geared toward preventing illness, not just erasing its symptoms.
 Unlike Western medicine, it treats an individual, not a disease.
 A vaidya, or Ayurvedic doctor, is a combo primary care physician, counselor, and personal trainer whose goal is to make you as healthy as you can be.
 When I first sat down with a vaidya at an Ayurvedic resort in Kerala, the consultation started out in familiar territory: He asked me my age, height, weight, family history.
 But then the questions veered into a new realm: How do you sleep?
 Do you dream?
 Are you quick to anger?

 Although he took note of my specific complaints—an old sports injury, neck stiffness, and occasional back pain—his main interest was in understanding who I was, on a deeper level.
 According to Ayurveda, each of us is ruled by a combination of three forces, or doshas.
 Airy vata is the force responsible for movement; fiery pitta rules energetic processes like digestion; and earthy kapha relates to the mass of the body.
 In most people, one or two of these doshas are dominant, in a balance that’s set from birth (called prakriti).
 Most of us, unless we’ve spent the past year meditating on a hilltop, are probably experiencing some sort of dosha imbalance (called vikriti), which could manifest itself in any number of ways, from dry skin to digestive problems to serious illness.
-After an hour-long consultation to determine your vikriti, a vaidya creates an individualized course of treatment to bring you back to your
+After an hour-long consultation to determine your vikriti, a vaidya creates an individualized course of treatment to bring you back to your natural balance.

 To tame my excess vata, the vaidya prescribed a 14-day course of treatment involving daily massages with herb-infused oils and leafy poultices meant to lubricate my stiff joints; a diet of mild foods and no raw vegetables; and a few herbal pick-me-ups to restore my vitality.
 His prescription was tailor-made for me and my imbalance.
 A person with a different constitution or imbalance might be prescribed a different formulation of oils and tonics; and if you needed serious detoxification, you would have to sign on for a much longer, more intense course of treatment involving some serious purging.
 But most vacationers, like me, opt for Ayurveda’s preventive “relaxation and rejuvenation” therapies.
 These are offered by many Kerala resorts as a package, usually involving a doctor’s consultation, oil massages, herbal steam baths, and a relaxation therapy called shirodhara, in which a continuous stream of warm oil is poured onto your forehead.